BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-extension.md

 The `commitTransaction` method in `1.0.2` and previous versions has been deprecated.

 In line with the principle of "not reinventing the wheel", please migrate to the `commit` and `commitNow` methods in the `fragment-ktx` dependency.

+Starting from version `1.0.5`, we have merged the `...ToActivity` and `...ToFragment` methods and improved their usage, please migrate accordingly.

 :::